-Stroke recovery takes time.
-It can be a lengthy process that requires a lot of patience, commitment, and hard work ? lasting weeks, months, or even years.
+Recovering from a stroke takes time.
+It can be a lengthy process that requires a lot of patience, commitment, and hard work lasting weeks, months, or even years.
 Unfortunately, some patients never fully recover from a stroke, and so it is important to focus on small gains and continue to work towards improvement.
-A stroke affects every patient differently, and so you should celebrate every milestone and avoid comparing one patient?s recover to another?s.
+A stroke affects every patient differently, and so you should celebrate every milestone and avoid comparing one patient’s recovery to another’s.

 Rehabilitation after a stroke focuses on returning to as normal and independent a life as possible.
 This means actively working and focusing on relearning skills or learning new ones to compensate.
 It may also require adapting to limitations and new conditions.
 Seek help immediately if the patient experiences dizziness, falls, or has trouble walking or getting around in daily life.
 Also consult your doctor if they are unable to walk without resting, can no longer do the things that they enjoy, or require help for daily activities.
 There are many types and approaches to stroke rehabilitation, and the specific plan will depend on which part of the body and/or ability was affected by the stroke.

 Physical therapy activities may include: